-Additional services on our IPU 22/23 Total The total number of social worker support activities carried out (including ad-hoc) 1274 The number of social worker support activities that were for patients 8 The number of social worker support activities that were for carers/family members 6 The total no. of physio support activities carried out on IPU (including ad-hoc) 130 The total no. of complementary therapy support activities carried out on IPU (including ad-hoc) 449
+Additional services on our IPU 22/23 Total Counselling Team 22/23 Total 1.
+The total number of social worker Total no. of contact activities carried out (including ad-hoc) 1274 support activities carried out (including ad-hoc) 365 The number that were provided at the hospice 504 1.1 (a) of 1. above, the number of social worker support activities that were for patients 270 The number that were provided remotely 770 1.1 (b) of 1. above, the number of social worker support activities that were for carers/family members 95 The Orangery 22/23 Total 2.
+The total no. of physio support activities carried out on IPU (including 504 The total no. of contact activities carried out (including ad-hoc) 1618 ad-hoc) The number that were provided at the hospice 1235 3.
+The total no. of complementary therapy support activities carried out on IPU (including ad-hoc) 529 The number that were provided remotely 383